USS Potomac (AG-25): 1980–present

 In 1980, Potomac was involved in a large-scale drug-running operation in Mexico, which led to a drug bust at San Francisco's Pier 26.
 No drugs were found aboard the yacht, but drugs were found aboard the yacht it had been traveling with.
 Potomac was seized by the United States Customs Service and towed to nearby Treasure Island, where she sank.

 The vessel is said to have sunk due to a hull that had not been properly maintained and experienced thinning.
 It had been taking in water for some time.

 After being refloated by the U.S. Navy just two weeks later, Potomac was sold to the first and only bidder, the nearby Port of Oakland, for $15,000.

-The Association for the Preservation of the Presidential Yacht Potomac
+Association for the Preservation of the Presidential Yacht Potomac

 The non-profit Association for the Preservation of the Presidential Yacht Potomac, also known as the Potomac Association, was formed in 1983 to restore and operate the yacht.
 With a $2.5 million government grant, James Roosevelt, FDR's eldest son, and the Association began restoring Potomac.
 In April 1993, she sailed her first cruise as a restored vessel.
 The yacht became a culturally significant attraction in Oakland when it was opened to the public at Jack London Square in the summer of 1995.

 A team of volunteers, crew and donors work to uphold the legacy of the historic presidential yacht.
 She continues to be berthed at Jack London Square and preserved by the Potomac Association, chaired by Michael Roosevelt, a grandson of FDR.
 She is open to dockside tours and regular cruises on San Francisco Bay.